rsamdio/ClubInvoiceCalculator/README.md

 *   **Individual Member Management:** Add, edit, and remove individual members from the roster.
 *   **Prorated Dues Calculation:** Accurately calculates prorated dues based on join and leave dates.
 *   **Tax Configuration:** Allows users to input a tax percentage to see the total invoice amount including tax.
+*   **PDF Report Generation:** Generate a detailed PDF report of the invoice summary and member roster.
+*   **Instructional Pop-up:** A helpful guide for new users to get started quickly.
+*   **Responsive Design:** Works on all devices, from desktops to mobile phones.

 ## Technologies Used